robbyn/gianadda-pages/Usage.md

           <li>update picture info in the catalog when image files are changed,
                 and regenerate thumbnails and preview files.</li>
         </ul>
-        <p>NOTE: Unless the --delete is used, he folders and pictures that no longer
+        <p>NOTE: Unless the --delete flag is used, he folders and pictures that
-                exist in the directory structure are kept in the catalog.</p>
+        no longer exist in the directory structure are kept in the catalog.</p>
     </dd>
     <dt>-d|--delete</dt>
     <dd>